Trading strategies

 cash secured put example

-Cash-secured puts involves selling a put option while simultaneously setting aside the funds to purchase the asset if it drops below the option’s strike price.
+Cash-secured puts involve selling a put while simultaneously setting aside the funds to purchase the asset if its price drops below the option’s strike price.

-If the underlying asset price stays above the strike price, the put option will expire worthless, and you will keep the premium paid to open the position.
-If the underlying asset price falls below the strike price, you will be obligated to buy the asset at the strike price, but keep the premium.
+If the underlying asset price stays above the strike price, the put option will expire worthless.
+With OTC options, you’ll keep the premium paid (for spread bet options, you’ll keep the equivalent of the option price multiplied by the stake).
+If the asset price falls below the strike price, you’ll be obligated to buy the asset at the strike price, but you’ll retain the premium, or its equivalent.

-For cash-settled options, you receive a cash settlement based on the difference between the strike price and the underlying asset price, instead of delivery of the underlying asset.
+For cash-settled options, instead of receiving the underlying asset, you’re paid a cash settlement based on the difference between the strike price and the underlying asset price.

-This is a way to take advantage of market stability, or to potentially buy a stock at a lower price, while also keeping the premium paid.
+This strategy allows you to take advantage of market stability, or to potentially buy a stock at a lower price, while keeping the premium paid with OTC options (or its equivalent for spread bet options).

 Covered calls